Builder codes

 Direct answer

 Hyperliquid builder codes let application builders receive a fee on fills they send for a user after the user approves a maximum fee for that builder.
-Any future HypeBasis builder-code product must show the builder address, maximum fee, example cost, whether the fee is additional to protocol fees, and how to revoke approval before a user signs anything.
+A code is only part of the question.
+The user also needs to see the builder address, maximum fee, example cost, whether the fee is additional to protocol fees, and how to revoke approval before signing anything.

 How builder fees work